visanalexandru/felics/DOC.md

 |    mandril  |                 639373                |                 617524            |
 |    airplane |                 413706                |                 385832            |

-The color transform reduces the compressed image size by around 5%, on average.
+On average, the color transform reduces the compressed image size by around 5%.

 ## Bibliography
 1) Sayood, K. (2006).
 Introduction to data compression (3rd ed.).
 Elsevier.